AOriole/git-github/1_git_basic.md

 ```
 git pull : fetch & merge any commits from the tracking remote brach/repo
+git pull branch-name : in case remote repo is ahed of local git repo.
+Do pull & the push
 ```

 **PULL Request** : after forking/cloning Owners main-project & making changes to your copy, you create a (PR) pull-req to the Owners upstream, requesting/suggesting him to approve the changes you've made & eventually merge it with the owner projects main branch.
 Then your PR gets reviewed if any changes needed, tested & finally merged.